nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Transdermal:** Pertaining to the delivery method that involves passage through the skin, applicable to nanoneedles used for this purpose.

-### Expanded Definition and Usage\nNanoneedles represent a significant advancement in the field of precise drug delivery, offering a less invasive, more targeted alternative to traditional injection methods.
+### Expanded Definition and Usage:
+Nanoneedles represent a significant advancement in the field of precise drug delivery, offering a less invasive, more targeted alternative to traditional injection methods.
 Their ability to deliver small molecules, proteins, and nucleic acids directly into cells opens up new possibilities for treating a variety of conditions, particularly those that require direct access to cellular mechanisms, such as genetic disorders and intracellular infections.
 The application of nanoneedles in vaccination strategies also holds promise for pain-free, easy-to-administer vaccines, enhancing patient compliance and coverage.